Gummy Hair After Bleaching: 3 Useful Ways To Fix It

 Why Is Your Hair Gummy After Bleaching?

 Typically, the hair strands are smooth because the cuticle remains closed, locking in the moisture.
 But, when you leave the bleach in your hair for too long or do it twice in one day, the bonds holding the hair shaft break irreversibly.
-The bleaching chemicals, especially the developer, strip off the proteins from the hair, resulting in gummy, greasy, and stretched hair.

 If you have gummy hair after bleaching, it is mainly caused by the excessive protein loss from the hair strands and the broken bonds, which leave the cuticle open and take away the hair’s elasticity.
-Fortunately, a few good options like olaplex and aphogee protein treatment are available that help with gummy hair.

-1. Can Olaplex Fix Gummy Hair?
+How Can Olaplex Fix Your Gummy Hair?

-The developer in the bleach, which is chemically known as hydrogen peroxide, has a harsh action on your hair strands.
 When it is left for too long in the hair to get maximum color lifting or used too often, hydrogen peroxide breaks the core bonds of the hair, leaving it damaged, gummy, and rough.

 Olaplex contains magic ingredients that coat the cracks on hair strands to make them look smoother and repair the broken disulfide bonds.
-It is an immediate treatment that fixes your gummy bleached hair.

 does olaplex fix gummy bleached hair

 Nine products are available from olaplex, all intended to be used before, during, or after the bleach.
-But, you need to buy olaplex No. 3, which repairs all the broken bonds.
+But you need to buy Olaplex No. 3, which repairs all the broken bonds.

-2. Aphogee Protein Treatment For Gummy Bleached Hair
+1. Aphogee Protein Treatment For Gummy Bleached Hair

 Aphogee treatment employs active proteins alongside natural oils and minerals that replenish the lost protein from your hair.
-It is a perfect formula to repair the damaged and gummy hair due to bleaching because its proteins dramatically fuse with hair and harden it from the inside.
+It is a perfect formula to repair damaged and gummy hair due to bleaching because its proteins dramatically fuse with hair and harden it from the inside.

 Aphogee is a two-step treatment, which means you have to repeat the whole process twice.
 And what is that process?